apache/cassandra-java-driver/manual/statements/built/README.md

 BuiltStatement selectAll3 = QueryBuilder.select().from("test", "test");
 ```

-Besides selection of the specific columns there is also a possibility of calling of
+Besides selection of the specific columns, there is also a possibility of calling of
-arbitrary function by using the `fcall` (this is just example, don't do this on real
+arbitrary CQL function by using the `fcall` (this is just example, don't do this on real
 data):

 ```java